CakeML/cakeml/README.md

 and what we want to use for CakeML development.

 [semantics](semantics):
 The definition of the CakeML language.
-The definition is (mostly) expressed in [Lem](http://www.cs.kent.ac.uk/~sao/lem), but the generated HOL is also included.
+The definition is (mostly) expressed in [Lem](https://www.cl.cam.ac.uk/~pes20/lem), but the generated HOL is included.
 The directory includes definitions of:
  - the concrete syntax,
  - the abstract syntax,
  - big step semantics (both functional and relational),